 - Child development

-Child Life Specialists are required to have completed a rigorous clinical internship and are then eligible to sit for a national certification exam administered by the Child Life Council (CLC).
+Child Life Specialists are required to have completed a rigorous clinical internship and are then eligible to sit for a national certification exam administered by the Association of Child Life Professionals (ACLP).

 Our work with students and volunteers